sourcesimian/vpn-porthole/README.md

 ```
 [system]
     # sudo: (optional) vpn-porthole needs to make use of sudo privileges to setup and tear down
     # subnets and DNS domains.
-Can be configured with `SHELL:` as for password in a session.
+Can be configured with `SHELL:` as for password in a profile.
     sudo =

 [docker]